Service Descriptions, Ticket Information, and FAQs

 Is there assigned seating?

 No, we do not have assigned seating at any of our services.
 We highly recommend that those with special seating needs arrive early so that we are able to assist you.
+We urge members to arrive 15 minutes before the start of services.
+While we expect there to be seating for all, we will have an overflow room in the Chapel in the Temple House for busy times and for those who need a break from the larger space.

 I’m not a member of any synagogue, and I would like to spend the holidays at CBE.
 What can I do?